TimoGuy/BTZC_game_engine/README.md

 - Script data is now held by an actual class, extending a new script interface.
 - `serialization.h` is deprecated (or rather I don't think it's being used, but this may be useful for a binary data saver?)
 - Implementation of render obj, physics obj, and game obj keys are via UUID.
+- TODO vv
+- Physics objs when created are dummy phys objs and using the deserialize or other creation methods do they actually do something in the physics world.
+- ImGui is its own section of the application now.
+    - Current plan is to ship it with the final application as well.

 ### Fixes